 Jesus takes it further: go out of your way, into the streets and alleyways to find the poor, the blind, the lame, the unwanted, the unclean, and bring them to the feast you've prepared just for them, and for no other reward for you than the privilege of offering hospitality and sharing God's good gifts.

 The meditations: Jesus' comment about placing yourself at table reminded me of the concept Dante struggles to embrace in Paradise - the placement of saints in the gyres of planets.
-Don't you mind being "lower" than the other saints? he wants to know (meditation one).
+Don't you mind being "lower" than the other saints? he wants to know.
+"His will is our peace," is the answer (meditation one).
 Francis of Assisi's revelation after forcing himself to kiss the leper illustrates for me the transformative breakthrough of loving neighbor (meditation two).
 If I am called to the banquet, I am also called to imitate that banquet (meditation three) taking on the role of host just as I have enjoyed being invited myself.

 Does Elijah use email, I wonder ... -Suzanne